Skip to main content

 And we're spending the end years of our lives sick with what we didn't think about.
 With brains that are accumulating plastic and getting worse.

-But here is what I keep coming back to, the thing that makes this almost too painful to contemplate:
+But here is what I keep coming back to, the thing that makes this almost unbearable to sit with:

 The gap is not a measurement failure.